The 18 Best Plants for Cottage Gardens

 Zones: 3-7, depending on variety

-Growing conditions: Full sun and well-drained soil
+Growing Conditions: Full sun to part shade in well-drained soil

-Height: To 2 feet tall
+Size: To 3 feet tall

 Zones: 3-8, depending on variety